 Mundus: The best Mundus for PvE damage is by far the Warrior Stone for most Stamina builds.
 However if you find yourself solo a lot or not with top notch groups, the Lover is a great option as well.

 Traits on your Weapons: Horns of the Reach has reworked traits a lot.
 Your Main Hand on your Dual Wield bar should ALWAYS be an Infused Weapon with a Poison enchant.
 If you find yourself lacking a lot of penetration (which you should be okay with since you have Major Fracture!) use Sharpened on your Off Hand.
 Otherwise you can use Nirnhoned or Precise on your Off Hand if there’s enough penetration!
 Sharp > Nirn > Precise > Infused for Off Hand.
-Back bar bow trait does’t matter!
+Your bow’s trait is highly redundant, but Infused Maelstrom comes out slightly ahead of the rest.

 Traits on your Armor: All Divines boasts the best DPS.
 You’re free to have Infused on large pieces if you want to enchant for Max Health to help survivability, or Stamina to help a tiiiiny bit with sustain.